UnamSanctam/SilentETHMiner/README.md

 ## Changes

+### v1.5.2 (14/07/2021)
+* Remade watchdog to reduce detections
+* Obfuscated more strings to reduce new Windows Defender detections
+* Reworked a lot of the injector
+* Fixed a bug where two environment variables for paths could return different results
 ### v1.5.1 (10/07/2021)
 * Fixed possible critical bug that makes the miner unable to see if a miner is running or not thus opening multiple miners
 * Added backup servers for Online Downloader